 Most geysers will not give you problems for ten years or more in new houses.
 Check with the seller how old the house is if you are buying a house.
 Also, check if the geyser has been replaced and when.

 The intention of this article is to inform you, in the interests of your and your family’s safety, what you should and should not see if you happen to stick your head into the ceiling space to check out your hot water geyser.
-If your geyser installation is significantly different from what is described here, I suggest that you get a reputable plumber to repair it.
+If your geyser installation is significantly different from what is described here, get a reputable plumber to repair it.
 Check out the videos at the bottom of this article!